- Open Sessions

 - Raj PatelSenior Field Sales Engineer, WithSecure

-Raj Patel is a Senior Field Sales Engineer with Finland based cybersecurity firm, WithSecure.
-He has 20 years of experience leading IT projects.
-His skill set is analyzing business requirements and customer goals to deliver enterprise solutions with a focus on cloud and cybersecurity technologies.
-He currently live in Stamford CT with his wife, Elisabeth, and 2 children.
+Raj Patel is a Senior Field Sales Engineer with Finland-based cybersecurity firm, WithSecure.
+His 20 years of experience leading IT projects has focused on analyzing business requirements and customer goals to deliver enterprise solutions with a focus on cloud and cybersecurity technologies.

 - Cary SpearmanSr.
 Security Consultant, Critical Start